 - Sweetener: I do not suggest a thinner sweetener like maple syrup or agave– honey or brown rice syrup is perfect.

 - Almond Meal: You can use store-bought almond meal or almond flour, or you can make your own.
 Start with 1/4 cup of slivered, sliced, or whole almonds.
 Pulse them in a food processor until a crumbly meal has formed.
-Do not run the food processor continuously; you may end up with almond butter.
+Do not run the food processor continuously because you might end up with almond butter.
 Little pulses are best.
-You will end up with around 1/4 cup almond meal.

 Keywords: chocolate cherry almond snack bars, copycat kind bars